ansys/pyprimemesh/doc/source/user_guide/mesh_diagnostics.rst

 ================
-Mesh Improvement
+Mesh improvement
 ================

-When the metrics show that the mesh quality is low, the :class:`VolumeMeshTool <ansys.meshing.prime.VolumeMeshTool>` class provides various volume mesh improvement algorithms for you to improve the mesh.
+When the metrics show that the mesh quality is low, the :class:`VolumeMeshTool <ansys.meshing.prime.VolumeMeshTool>` class provides various volume mesh improvement algorithms for improving the mesh.

 --------------
-Auto Node Move
+Auto node move
 --------------

-You can improve volume mesh by auto node move using :func:`VolumeMeshTool.improve_by_auto_node_move() <ansys.meshing.prime.VolumeMeshTool.improve_by_auto_node_move>` with given parameters.
-In addition, you can validate the mesh using :func:`VolumeMeshTool.check_mesh() <ansys.meshing.prime.VolumeMeshTool.check_mesh>`.
+You can improve volume mesh by auto node move using the :func:`VolumeMeshTool.improve_by_auto_node_move() <ansys.meshing.prime.VolumeMeshTool.improve_by_auto_node_move>` method with given parameters.
+In addition, you can check the mesh using the :func:`VolumeMeshTool.check_mesh() <ansys.meshing.prime.VolumeMeshTool.check_mesh>` method.

+This code improves and checks the volume mesh:

 .. code:: python

-    # Auto Node Move
+    # Auto node move
     perform_anm = prime.VolumeMeshTool(model=model)
     anm_params = prime.AutoNodeMoveParams(
         model=model,